joereger/SauronVisionProtocol/memory-bank/systemPatterns.md

     subgraph "Client Distribution"
         GR --> BuildClients[Build Client Apps]
-        BuildClients --> MC[macOS Client]
+        BuildClients --> CC[Console Client]
+        BuildClients -.-> MC[macOS Client<br/>(planned)]
-        BuildClients --> WC[Windows Client]
+        BuildClients -.-> WC[Windows Client<br/>(planned)]
     end
 ```

 This deployment architecture implements a fully automated CI/CD pipeline through GitHub Actions.
+The system now includes an optimized workflow with path-based filtering:

-When changes are pushed to the repository:
+1. When changes are pushed to the repository, the workflow checks which files were modified
+2. If server or shared protocol files are changed, the workflow triggers a build

-1. GitHub Actions automatically builds the Docker container for the server component
+3. GitHub Actions builds the Docker container for the server component
-2. Runs automated tests to verify functionality
-3. Pushes the container image to Azure Container Registry (ACR)
+4. Pushes the container image to Azure Container Registry (ACR)
-4. Updates the deployment on Azure Kubernetes Service (AKS)
+5. Updates the deployment on Azure Kubernetes Service (AKS)
+6. If only client files are changed, the server build and deployment are skipped

-This approach provides:
+This optimized approach provides:
+- ✅ Efficient resource usage by avoiding unnecessary builds
+- ✅ Faster feedback cycles for client-only changes
-- Consistent, repeatable deployments
+- ✅ Consistent, repeatable deployments for server components
-- Version control for both code and container images
+- ✅ Version control for both code and container images
-- Automated testing as part of the deployment pipeline
-- Scalable infrastructure management through Kubernetes
+- ✅ Scalable infrastructure management through Kubernetes
-- Separation between server-side and client-side deployment processes
+- ✅ Clear separation between server-side and client-side deployment processes

-Since development will be primarily on macOS without all runtimes installed locally, this pipeline is essential for testing and deployment.
+- ✅ Manual trigger option for full deployments when needed

+This pipeline has been successfully implemented and tested, with the server component deployed and verified in Azure Kubernetes Service.